Should you buy or avoid a turbocharged car?

 The second reason is inherent in the design of a turbocharger: it has to work at extreme temperatures of hot exhaust gases, while the turbocharger shaft is lubricated by engine oil.
 This means there is more demand to the oil quality.
 Engine oil deteriorates faster under extreme heat.
 A turbocharged engine will not forgive low oil level, poor-quality oil or extended intervals between oil changes.
 Most turbocharged cars need high-quality synthetic oil and have shorter maintenance intervals.
 Some also require premium gasoline.

 Turbo engines tend to have more problems in many cars, although there are turbocharged engines that are reliable.
 A turbocharged engine has more components than a naturally-aspirated (non-turbo) motor.
 These include an exhaust wastegate setup, intercooler, boost control system, vacuum pump and a more complicated crankcase ventilation (PCV).
 A turbocharger itself is not uncommon to fail.
 The more parts, the more can go wrong.

-At higher mileage, as the cylinder walls and pistons rings wear out, higher intake pressure causes increased pressure inside the engine crankcase.
+At higher mileage, as the cylinder walls and pistons rings wear out, higher combustion chamber pressure results in increased pressure inside the engine crankcase.
 This can result in oil leaks that pop up from many places and are difficult to fix.

-That said, there are turbo engines that can last long.
+That said, there are many turbo engines that can last long.
 Take, for example the turbodiesel in the Mark IV Volkswagen Golf / Jetta (from early 2000's).
 Many of them are going well past the 200K miles mark with good maintenance.
 Read more: how to maintain your engine.

 Are turbo engines good for towing?